• Skip to primary navigation

 How to Make Pesto with Carrot Leaves

-1. First, place the garlic and nuts into a food processor and pulse until you get a paste.
+Step 1: Place the garlic and nuts into a food processor and pulse until you get a paste.

-2. Add the carrot greens, basil, and parmesan cheese and process until everything is nicely combined.
+Step 2: Add the carrot greens, basil, and parmesan cheese and process until everything is nicely combined.

-3. Drizzle in the olive oil while processing until you get your desired consistency.
+Step 3: Drizzle in the olive oil while processing until you get your desired consistency.
 Add salt and pepper to taste.

-4. Store in an airtight container in the fridge for 3-4 days.
+Step 4: Add salt and pepper to taste.
+Store in an airtight container in the fridge for 3-4 days.

-carrot greens pesto in a food processor
+carrot green pesto in a bowl

-Where to Find Carrots with the tops on
+Where to Find Carrots with the Tops on

-Some organic grocery stores will have carrots with the tops still attached as well as some farmer's markets.
-The other option is to grow carrots yourself!
 Below is a photo of the multi-colored carrots from my garden this year.
 While the carrots are in some crazy shapes and sizes, they are delicious and produced a ton of greens!

 organic carrots on a plate

-How to serve Carrot Greens Pesto
+How to Serve Carrot Greens Pesto

 • Put it on the carrots!
 Roast up your carrots in the oven and add the pesto as a sauce.
 This is a healthy and delicious side dish.